Dr Ildiko Ridley

 Please note that the decision can take up to 5 working days to be uploaded onto the HCPTS website.
 Please contact one of our Hearings Team Managers via firstname.lastname@example.org or +44 (0)808 164 3084 if you require any further information.

-3. Did not maintain accurate and/or contemporaneous records of your work with Service User 1.
+2) Did not maintain accurate and/or contemporaneous records of your work with Service User 1, including on, or around:

-Application for part of the proceedings to be heard in private
+Application for part of the hearing to be in private

 5. The partner of Service User 1 had her first session with the Registrant in January 2013.
 Her last session with the Registrant was on 5 November 2014, before she died in December 2014.
 Service User 1’s partner brought Service User 1 with her to her final appointment on 5 November 2014.
 Following his partner’s death, Service User 1 requested bereavement support from the Registrant.
 From 30 January 2015, the Registrant saw Service User 1 on a one-to-one basis for bereavement support.

 6. In late 2015, the Registrant spoke to her colleague, Witness 1, Principal Clinical Psychologist, about a patient she was seeing, Service User 1.
 She told Witness 1 that she was developing feelings for Service User 1.
 Witness 1 advised the Registrant to discharge Service User 1 from her service.